cybercongress/cybertensor-developer-docs/docs/getting-started/wallets.md

 ## Ways of creating wallet

-You can create a Cybertensor wallet either for basic uses like securely storing your TAO and receiving and sending them, or for advanced uses like creating a subnet and participating as a subnet miner or a subnet validator:
+You can create a Cybertensor wallet either for basic uses like securely storing your PUSSY and receiving and sending them, or for advanced uses like creating a subnet and participating as a subnet miner or a subnet validator:

-- **For basic use**: Create an external wallet account by using the [Chrome Extension for Cybertensor Wallet](https://chromewebstore.google.com/detail/bittensor-wallet/bdgmdoedahdcjmpmifafdhnffjinddgc?pli=1).
-An external wallet account created in this way will allow you to use TAO **without installing Cybertensor**.
-If your activities are limited to sending or receiving TAO then this is a recommended option.
+- **For basic use**: Create an external wallet account by using the [Chrome Extension for Keplr Wallet](https://wallet.keplr.app/).
+An external wallet account created in this way will allow you to use PUSSY **without installing Cybertensor**.
+If your activities are limited to sending or receiving PUSSY then this is a recommended option.
 - **For subnet participation**: Create a local wallet account using `ctcli` command line tool on your computer.
 This requires that you install Cybertensor on your machine.
 If you are interested in either creating a subnet or participating as a subnet miner or a subnet validator, then you must use this option.

 ## Creating a basic wallet

 :::tip Suitable for non-technical users
-Use this option if your activities are limited to sending and receiving TAO and you are not creating a subnet or participating as a subnet validator or a subnet miner.
+Use this option if your activities are limited to sending and receiving PUSSY and you are not creating a subnet or participating as a subnet validator or a subnet miner.
 :::

-To create a basic wallet account use the Chrome Extension for Cybertensor Wallet.
+To create a basic wallet account use the Chrome Extension for Keplr Wallet.
 Follow the below steps:

 1. The Wallet will first create a wallet account address in the form of a 48-hexadecimal character string that usually starts with `5`.
 2. Critically, the Wallet will show you a 12-word list arranged in a specific order.
 You are required to keep this list of words, without changing the word order, in a safe location.
 This list of ordered words is called by various names such as **mnemonic** or **seed phrase**.
 3. The Wallet will then prompt you for specific mnemonic words as a way of authentication.
 4. Next, you will assign a name and a password to your wallet account.
-5. Finally, to receive TAO from another party, you will give them your wallet account address from Step 1 (the 48-hexadecimal character string) as the destination address.
-Similarly, to send (transfer) TAO to another party, you will first ask them for their wallet address and send TAO to their wallet address.
+5. Finally, to receive PUSSY from another party, you will give them your wallet account address from Step 1 (the 48-hexadecimal character string) as the destination address.
+Similarly, to send (transfer) PUSSY to another party, you will first ask them for their wallet address and send PUSSY to their wallet address.
 You can create multiple wallet accounts, each with a different name, and even a different password for each wallet account, this way.

 ### Mnemonic

 :::danger Always keep your mnemonic safe
-Anyone who knows the mnemonic for your wallet account can access your TAO tokens.
+Anyone who knows the mnemonic for your wallet account can access your PUSSY tokens.
 Hence you must always keep this mnemonic in a safe and secure place, known only to you.
 More important, if you lose your wallet address, you can use its mnemonic (that you stored away in safekeeping) to restore the wallet.
 :::

-:::note Use Import option in Chrome Wallet Extension To restore your lost coldkey, use the **Import** option in Chrome Extension for Cybertensor Wallet and provide your 12-word mnemonic.
+:::note Use Import option in Chrome Wallet Extension To restore your lost coldkey, use the **Import** option in Chrome Extension for Keplr Wallet and provide your 12-word mnemonic.
 :::

 ## Creating a local wallet with CLI